rpgreview/dice/README.md

 8
 ```

-You can arithmetically combine multiple dice types and constants in an intuitve manner:
+You can arithmetically combine multiple dice types and constants in an intuitive manner:

 ```
 dice> 1+2+3+4